iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

 - minimal setup steps
 - Automated setup of Pelican + Elegant theme via Git Hub action that builds on each commit.
-- Ready to be submitted to search engines via sitemap, and web claiming
+- Ready to be submitted to search engines via `sitemap`, and web claiming

 ---